 Risks & Damage

-Foundation Damage, Garden Destruction & Landscape Loss
+Foundation Damage, Garden Destruction & Disease

 Structural undermining is the primary concern.
 Groundhog burrows along foundations can cause settling, cracking, and water infiltration.
 Burrows under patios, sidewalks, and retaining walls cause them to sink and shift.
 The cost of foundation repair far exceeds the cost of groundhog removal and exclusion.

 Groundhog burrows are also used by other animals.
-Skunks, opossums, and rabbits will move into abandoned burrow systems, creating secondary wildlife problems.
+Skunks, raccoons, opossums, and rabbits will move into abandoned burrow systems, creating secondary wildlife problems.

 Seasonal Patterns